fadion/aria/README.md

 In the near future, hopefully, I plan to:

 - Improve the Standard Library with more functions.
+- Find a way to support closures and ~~recursion~~.
+- Add importing of other files.
+- Pipe operator!
+- Support optional values for null returns.
 - Write more tests!
 - Write some useful benchmarks with non-trivial programs.
-- Find a way to support closures and recursion.
-- Support optional values for null returns.
-Although right now there's only a few things that can return null and immutability makes it far more sane, I would still be a nice thing to have.
-- Fixing bugs, which I'm sure there are plenty.

 ## Credits